 Understanding Sole Proprietorships and Taxes

-One of the best perks of being a sole proprietor is the straightforward process of filing taxes.
-Taxes owed by the business are the same as personal taxes.
+One of the best perks of being a sole proprietor is the straightforward process of filing tax returns.
+Taxes owed by the business are the same as personal income taxes.
 Due to this, make sure you save around 25 to 30 percent of any profits made toward paying your annual income taxes.
 For example, if you receive a $3,500 check as a contract worker once every two weeks, put back $1,050 for taxes in a savings account.

 Three IRS Forms Sole Proprietors Need

 This form helps business owners calculate their income tax by reporting profits and losses.
 Here, a person can deduct expenses like travel and meals, utilities, and office expenses.
 Overall, itemizing deductions can greatly affect how much an individual owes in federal taxes.

 A Form 1040 reports individual income and deductions for a person’s annual income tax return.

 This form determines your self-employment tax.
 Attach it to your Form 1040 and use it to find out how much annual tax you owe.

 Owning one of these types of sole proprietorships may offer some tax benefits.
 As mentioned before, a sole proprietorship is not a legal entity.
 For this reason, someone with this type of business does not need to report, file, or pay separate business taxes.
 Additionally, entrepreneurs using this structure will likely pay less personal tax than those using other types of legal entities like a C corp.
 Sole proprietorships, limited liability companies (LLCs), S corps, and partnerships are similar in that profits and losses “pass-through” owners.
 In essence, this means entrepreneurs get taxed on profits only once because the business’s income flows directly through them.

 Pros and Cons of Sole Proprietorship